-We consulted with senior representatives from the following organisations: the Australasian College of Emergency Medicine, the Australasian College of Paramedicine, the Australian College of Nurse Practitioners, the Australian College of Nursing, the Australian College of Paramedic Practitioners, the Australian College of Rural and Remote Medicine, the Australian Medical Association, the Australian Nursing and Midwifery Federation (ANMF), the Health and Community Services Union (HACSU), the Pharmaceutical Society of Australia, the Royal Australian College of General Practitioners, the United Workers Union, the Victorian Ambulance Union, the Department of Education, the Department of Energy, Environment and Climate Action, the Department of Families, Fairness and Housing, the Department of Government Services, the Department of Jobs, Skills,

-Industry and Regions, the Department of Justice and Community Safety, the Department of Premier and Cabinet, the Department of Transport and Planning, the Department of Treasury and Finance and Victoria Police.
+We consulted with senior representatives from the following organisations: the Australasian College for Emergency Medicine, the Australasian College of Paramedicine, the Australian College of Nurse Practitioners, the Australian College of Nursing, the Australian College of Paramedic Practitioners, the Australian College of Rural and Remote Medicine, the Australian Medical Association, the Australian Nursing and Midwifery Federation, the Health and Community Services Union, the Pharmaceutical Society of Australia, the Royal Australian College of General Practitioners, the United Workers Union, the Victorian Ambulance Union, the Department of Education, the Department of Energy, Environment and Climate Action, the Department of Families, Fairness and Housing, the Department of Justice and Community Safety, the Department of Premier and Cabinet, the Department of Transport and Planning, the Department of Treasury and Finance and Victoria Police.

-If I can take you to some of the specific feedback from the AMA first.
+I will take you to some of the specific feedback from the AMA first.
 The AMA did express concerns regarding the introduction of the paramedic practitioner role, and they raised a number of key issues around how the paramedic practitioner role would work within the system.
 I think that the government has taken the view that this is to be a complementary role, and not to duplicate the work of a general practitioner, but it will also, we say, take pressure off the primary health system by having another role in the system that is able to take some of the less complex care away from GPs.
-I can probably give you -
+I can give you -